earthwallet/wallet/README.md

 ![Earth Wallet](https://i.imgur.com/eIZaUbx.png)

-Earth wallet is a self custody browser wallet where you can store all of your digital assets, and access the new internet, all in one place.
-Designed and developed from the ground up to make the transition to new blockchain protocols like the internet computer and reduce the environmental impacts of Proof-of-Work blockchains.
+Earth wallet is a self custody browser wallet for regenerative digital assets.
+Designed and developed from the ground up to make the transition to new blockchain protocols that reduce the environmental impacts of Proof-of-Work blockchains.

 # Download it Here: